 The Hunting Program

 The Big Boquillas Ranch is a working cattle ranch first and foremost.
 As you can imagine, this is a very large business operation.
 We do feel that our cattle operation can coexist with hunters, with benefits to both.
 A specific set of Ranch Rules has been developed to provide defined structure to allowable hunter activities.
 The intent of these rules is to minimize conflict and to lessen the economic impact on the cattle operation.
 Questions about the ranch rules will be discussed more in the FAQs link.
 The net income from the Ranch Access Permit fees will be used to off-set expenses for ranch maintenance of roads, fences and water improvements.
 There are always impacts from public recreation and wildlife use to landowners.
 We feel by implementing this program it can benefit all parties involved

 2013 was our first year implementing this program on the Big Boquillas Ranch and there may have been some challenges.
-However, we feel that by working together in a collaborative fashion we can make improvements for each year that follows.
+However, we feel that by working together in a collaborative fashion we have made improvements each year that has followed.

 The Big Boquillas Ranch, sometimes called the “Diamond-A” because of our brand, encompasses a little over one half of Arizona Game Management unit 10.
 This Unit is very well known as a top producer of trophy quality bull elk and antelope.
 If you have drawn a permit for any of the hunts in unit 10, we welcome you to come and hunt the ranch.
 Please read the permit information and Ranch Rules and understand them prior to your arrival.
 If you have any questions, go to the FAQs link first.
 If you still have a question please contact us.
 You may also email questions to the Hunt Manager and we will try and answer it.

 Hunter cooperation and positive behavior will decide future hunting opportunities on the Big Boquillas Ranch.